 • U.S. citizen child who is at least 21 years old

-• First preference (F1) – Ukrainian unmarried sons and daughters (21 years of age and older) of U.S. citizens;
+• First preference (F1) – Ukrainian unmarried sons and daughters (21 years of age and older) of U.S. Citizens;

-• Third preference (F3) – Ukrainian married sons and daughters of U.S. citizens;
+• Third preference (F3) – Ukrainian married sons and daughters of U.S. Citizens;

-• Fourth preference (F4) – Ukrainian brothers and sisters of U.S. citizens (if the U.S. citizen is 21 years of age and older).
+• Fourth preference (F4) – Ukrainian brothers and sisters of U.S. Citizens (if the U.S. Citizen is 21 years of age and older).

 Application Process